modin-project/modin/docs/flow/modin/experimental/engines/pandas_on_ray.rst

 Usage Guide
 '''''''''''

-In order to use this experimental features, just modify standard Modin import statement as follows:
+In order to use the experimental features, just modify standard Modin import statement as follows:

 .. code-block:: python